jwickens/jest-serializers/packages/jest-serializer-json-date-id-mask/README.md

-# Serializer for Objects included volatile dates and IDS
+# Serializer for Objects that include volatile dates and IDS

 This is useful for example when testing with a DB that generates IDs and Dates